sondosaabed/Basics-Web-Development-Internship/README.md

 <h1>Basics of Web Development Internship:</h1>
-	<p>In August-September of 2021, during my early year at university, I completed a web development basics internship at Immesense Interactive Solutions.
+	<p>In August-September of 2021, during my early year at university, I completed a web development basics internship at <a href="https://immesense.com/"> Immesense Interactive Solutions</a>.
 Throughout the internship, I gained a very good understanding of HTML and CSS3, and began to learn server-side PHP.</p>

   <p>As part of my internship, I created several pages which I have gathered in this repository.
 These projects include:</p>